 You might have read about how DMP hurts your credit rating, but that is not entirely true.
 If you are currently behind your credit payment or are having several late payments, debt management can help you in improving your credit score.

 If you have several debts and you have been making timely repayments on each one of them, enrolling in debt management can lower your credit score.
-This is because your debt management agency will renegotiate your credit obligations.
+This is because your debt management company will renegotiate your credit obligations.
 The agency may change the dates when you make payments to your creditors, which may cause late payments to be reported to your credit history.
 The creditors will close your accounts, so even if you had a good history with those accounts, they may not be included in your credit history.